P-adic Simpson correpondence via prismatic crystals: Local description of Hodge--Tate crystals

-\end{rmk} \begin{rmk} The equivalence $\Vect((R^+)_{\Prism},\overline \calO_{\Prism})\to\HIG_*^{\nil}(R^+)$ in Theorem \ref{Thm-HTasHiggs-Local} still holds true in a more general setting: Indeed, one can define quasi-coherent Hodge--Tate crystal as a sheaf $\bM$ of $\overline \calO_{\Prism}$-modules on $(R)_{\Prism}$ with $p$-complete evaluations satisfying Convention \ref{Convention-Crystal} (2) for $p$-complete tensor products and define quasi-coherent enhanced Higgs modules as $p$-complete $R$-modules $H$ with Higgs fields $\theta_H$ and $R$-linear endomorphism $\phi_H$ satisfying Definition \ref{Dfn-EnhancedHiggsMod-Local} (2).
-Then the same proof of Theorem \ref{Thm-HTasHiggs-Local} also yields an equivalence between the category of quasi-coherent Hodge--Tate crystals and the category quasi-coherent enhanced Higgs modules by using ($p$-completely) faithfully flat descent for general ($p$-complete) modules (rather than finite projective ones). \end{rmk} We will prove Theorem \ref{Thm-HTasHiggs-Local} by estblishing the desired equivalence and then comparing cohomologies separately in sequels.
+\end{rmk} \begin{rmk} The equivalence $\Vect((R^+)_{\Prism},\overline \calO_{\Prism})\to\HIG_*^{\nil}(R^+)$ in Theorem \ref{Thm-HTasHiggs-Local} still holds true in a more general setting: Indeed, one can define a Hodge--Tate crystal of quasi-coherent modules as a sheaf $\bM$ of $\overline \calO_{\Prism}$-modules on $(R^+)_{\Prism}$ with $p$-complete evaluations satisfying Convention \ref{Convention-Crystal} (2) for $p$-complete tensor products, and define quasi-coherent enhanced Higgs modules as $p$-complete $R$-modules $H$ with Higgs fields $\theta_H$ and $R^+$-linear endomorphism $\phi_H$ satisfying Definition \ref{Dfn-EnhancedHiggsMod-Local} (2).
+Then the same proof of Theorem \ref{Thm-HTasHiggs-Local} also yields an equivalence between the category of Hodge--Tate crystals of quasi-coherent modules and the category of quasi-coherent enhanced Higgs modules by using ($p$-completely) faithfully flat descent for general ($p$-complete) modules (rather than finite projective ones).
+See \cite[Section 3]{GMW-HT} for related discussions. \end{rmk} We will prove Theorem \ref{Thm-HTasHiggs-Local} by establishing the desired equivalence and then comparing cohomologies separately in sequels.